morvin12/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+- json web tokens are stateless while sessions are stateful.
+Sessions use much more memory than tokens. which cause them to fail when it comes to scaling large projects.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+- bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt. salt is adding additional random data to the input of a hashing function that makes each password hash unique.

 3. How are unit tests different from integration and end-to-end testing?
+- End to end is more of a functional test that can be done by using programs like cypress.
+They test the over all app and verify that it functions correctly.
+Units test verify that individual, isolated parts work as expected.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+- It makes the developer focus on key requirements before writing the code.